Traveller's Tales

 Traveller's Tales is a British video game developer and a subsidiary of TT Games.
 Traveller's Tales was founded in 1989 by Jon Burton and Andy Ingram.
-Initially a small company focused on its own content, it grew in profile through developing games with larger companies such as Sega and Disney Interactive Studios.
+Initially a small company focused on its own games, it grew in profile through developing games with larger companies such as Sega and Disney Interactive Studios.
 In 2004, development on Lego Star Wars: The Video Game started with Giant Interactive Entertainment, the exclusive rights holder to Lego video games.
 Traveller's Tales bought the company in 2005, and the two merged to create TT Games, with Traveller's Tales becoming the new company's development arm.

 History

-Founding and work with Sega and Disney (1995–2007)
+Founding and work with Disney and Sega (1989–2007)

 Traveller's Tales started developing games with Psygnosis, which were most notable for creating 3D effects.
 Their first game was Leander, also known as The Legend of Galahad.
-With Psygnosis they developed a video game adaption of Bram Stoker's Dracula, as well as other original productions like Puggsy.
-Thanks to an agreement between Psygnosis, Sony Imagesoft and Disney Interactive Studios, Traveller's Tales could produce several games based on Disney's properties, such as the Mickey Mouse game Mickey Mania: The Timeless Adventures of Mickey Mouse and other games based on Pixar movies like Toy Story, A Bug's Life, Toy Story 2: Buzz Lightyear to the Rescue and Finding Nemo (the latter two thanks to agreements with Activision and THQ).
+With Psygnosis they developed a video game adaption of Bram Stoker's Dracula, as well as other original productions like Puggsy and Rascal.
+Thanks to an agreement between Psygnosis, Sony Imagesoft and Disney Interactive Studios, Traveller's Tales could produce several games based on Disney's properties, such as the Mickey Mouse game Mickey Mania: The Timeless Adventures of Mickey Mouse and other games based on Pixar films like Toy Story, A Bug's Life, Toy Story 2: Buzz Lightyear to the Rescue and Finding Nemo (the latter two thanks to agreements with Activision and THQ).

-However, Traveller's Tales was best known in the 1990s and early 2000s for their second-party collaboration with Sega to develop games based on the Sonic the Hedgehog franchise, resulting in Sonic 3D Blast and Sonic R, which were produced in close effort with Sega's Sonic Team.
+Traveller's Tales was best known in the 1990s and early 2000s for their second-party collaboration with Sega to develop games based on the Sonic the Hedgehog franchise, resulting in Sonic 3D Blast and Sonic R, which were produced in close effort with Sega's Sonic Team.
 Both games were regarded as technical achievements in the Mega Drive (Sonic 3D Blast) and the Sega Saturn (Sonic R), adding to the high-tech development status they already had with games like Puggsy, Mickey Mania and Toy Story.
 They were also responsible for Crash Bandicoot: The Wrath of Cortex and Crash Twinsanity, under the Vivendi label.

 They developed Lego Star Wars: The Video Game as well as its follow-ups.
-Outside of the Lego games, their work includes the franchise Crash Bandicoot, The Chronicles of Narnia, Super Monkey Ball Adventure, and World Rally Championship and F1 Grand Prix for the PlayStation Portable.
+Outside of the Lego games, their work includes entries in the Crash Bandicoot franchise, two The Chronicles of Narnia games, Super Monkey Ball Adventure, and World Rally Championship and F1 Grand Prix for the PlayStation Portable.